 Check for Mobile Optimization Issues

-Comparing the organic traffic of mobile users with those of your desktop is another handy strategy of identifying whether your blog post may have mobile optimization issues.
+Comparing the organic traffic of mobile users with those of your desktop is another handy strategy for identifying whether your blog post may have mobile optimization issues.

 Fortunately, there are several mobile optimization tips you could use to increase your web engagement and visibility.